 The school of the future places students at the center as active co-creators of their educational journey, supported by educators who serve as designers, facilitators, and coaches rather than mere content deliverers.
 Learning extends beyond school walls into the broader community through authentic projects and partnerships.

-This document provides a comprehensive framework for this new school model, including core principles, implementation phases, and the systems needed to support ongoing innovation and adaptation.
+This website provides a comprehensive framework for this new school model, including core principles, and the essential elements needed to support ongoing innovation and adaptation.

 Current K-12 schools face systemic challenges that require fundamental reimagining